xavierdutreilh/wintersmith-sitemap/README.md

 ---
 ```

-In addition, you may want to exclude a page from the sitemap by adding `noindex: true` to its metadata:
+If you want to exclude a page from the sitemap, you need to define `noindex: true` in the metadata:

 ```markdown
 ---